 Wool – Yes, we have special products that we use for wool.
 We clean wool often.
 We use lower pressure, lower temperature, and take special drying precautions for cleaning wool.

-Haitian cotton – yes, we have special Haitian cotton cleaner, or we can dry-clean it.
-Case by case.
+Haitian cotton – yes, we have special Haitian cotton cleaner.

 Chintz – Yes.